Rafael López Nussa: Early years

 and Micaela Nussa, a Spaniard from Barcelona.
 Rafael López Nussa was the brother of María Asunción, who married Bailey K. Ashford.

 Education

-After completing his schooling years and graduating from high school in Puerto Rico, López Nussa entered college and graduated with a degree in medicine from Georgetown University in 1906.
+After completing his schooling years and graduating from high school in Puerto Rico, López Nussa entered college and graduated with a degree in medicine from Georgetown University School of Medicine in 1906.
 He graduated with specialization from the New York Post Graduate Medical School in 1913, and from the Chicago Laboratory of Surgical Technique in 1916.

 Career

 He returned to Puerto Rico and performed as medical director at the Hospital Tricoche in Ponce from 1907 to 1920.
 He represented Puerto Rico at the International Congress for Medicine in London in 1913.
 In 1916 he performed a delicate cardiac surgical procedure at Hospital Tricoche in Ponce; it is so registered in the records of the Puerto Rico Medical Association as the first such procedure performed in Puerto Rico.

 In 1918 he took a position at the Hospital San Lucas as surgeon and medical director.
 He was also a surgeon at Ponce's Hospital de Distrito, a public government institution serving south-central Puerto Rico, and was also a medical consultant for the new Escuela de Medicina Tropical in San Juan, Puerto Rico.